pixlsus/website/src/articles/rgb-or-lab-which-modules/index.md

 - conversion of the contrast equalizer and soften modules to the linear xyY space (because in fact, the Orton effect, on which the soften module is based, is very useful when it works correctly)
-- a color equalizer, similar to the tone equalizer, which will allow you to adjust saturation, vibrance and Abney effect according to the pixel luminance, to pep up the filmic curve
+- a color equalizer, similar to the tone equalizer, which will allow you to adjust saturation, vibrance and Abney effect according to the pixel luminance, to pep up the filmic RGB curve
 - a [brand-new lens deconvolution](https://discuss.pixls.us/t/got-an-image-problem-go-see-the-image-doctor/14518) module, respectful of the depth of field (but for that, I need to develop a special wavelet based on the guided filter), which should turn your soft 18-55 mm into a Zeiss for much less
 - and of course the OpenCL version of the tone equalizer

 There is more work than people to do it, so wish us good luck, don't forget to [support us](https://liberapay.com/darktable.fr/), and Happy New Year 2020 to all of you!

 [Portrait photographer in Nancy-Metz](https://photo.aurelienpierre.com).
 Calculation specialist, modeling and numerical simulation for image processing (denoising, deblurring, colour management) and thermal engineering.
-Developer of filmic, tone equalizer, color balance, and the new themeable interface for darktable 3.0. darktable user since 2010. darktable is my job, so [help me out to develop](https://en.liberapay.com/aurelienpierre/).
+Developer of filmic RGB, tone equalizer, color balance, and the new themeable interface for darktable 3.0. darktable user since 2010. darktable is my job, so [help me out to develop](https://en.liberapay.com/aurelienpierre/).